 If you don’t have a ton of room for decorating with fairy lights, just make the most of surfaces – a window sill, the top of a console table, a set of shelves.
 Use these areas to create a festive display.
 Even something as simple as some twigs in a vase with some fairy light strung around can be an effective, super easy Christmas decorating idea.

 Find more Scandi Christmas decorations in our feature.

-7. Decorate your stairs with all the fairy lights
+10. Adorn your staircase with all kinds of fairy lights

 Staircases are the perfect place to decorate at Christmas and the easiest and most effective way to do it is with fairy lights.
 Keep it simple by stringing some along the banister or go all out and add a garland as many LED candles as your stairs can handle.

 11. Wind fairy lights around the bottom of your banister